 Immersive global health education, in the form of the TTUHSC international programs for students, brings together students from diverse professions to examine challenges facing the global society.
 With these interprofessional perspectives, teams of students develop innovative ideas that advance collaborative care practices locally and internationally.
 Students who participate in these global health learning experiences gain cultural humility and global health awareness, as well as learn to collaborate and foster interprofessional interconnectedness.
 Immersive global health provides opportunities for students to collaborate with others students from different health care background, engage with diverse opinions, and solve problems by incorporating multiple perspectives.
-By participating in international team-based care, students become more confident in their professional and team identities.
+By participating in international team-based care, students become more confident in their professional FOR MORE INFORMATION ON THE GLOBAL HEALTH PROGRAM AT TTUHSC, CONTACT MICHELLE ENSMINGER.
+AT (806) 743-2901 OR EMAIL, MICHELLE.ENSMINGER@TTUHSC.EDU.
+FOR A PDF LINK TO THIS REGISTERED IPE ACTIVITY, CLICK HERE. and team identities.
 It also encourages students to value other health professions, and better prepares students for collaborative patient-centered care.

 Across all TTUHSC international program sites, immersive interprofessional global health education requires knowledge of community cultures and values/ethcs, along with respect for the knowledge adn experiences of community members and community health workers.
 Immersive global health education affords students opportunitiies to understand the larger structural forces underlying social issues, provides transformational interprofessiona learning experiences, and help students see the world, and the practice of their profession, in a different way.

-Mike Russell, TTUHSC School of Medicine (now an alumni), shared insight following a global health trip to Haiti in 2010 with Pulse.
-A 12-year-old boy asked us for water, but he was blind and couldn't see the bottle in my hand.
+Mike West, TTUHSC alumni from the School of Medicine, shared insight following a global health trip to Haiti in A 12-year-old boy asked us for water, but he was blind and couldn't see the bottle in my hand.
 He was blinded by a parasite, one that could have been treated.
-He was blinded because he had no access to basic medical care.
-Russell shared that the overall experience of the trip "solidified his purpose" in studying medicine and a passion for global medicine.
-Read more about his experience here.
+He was blinded because he had no Russell shared that the overall experience of the trip "solidified his purpose" in studying medicine and a

 Langston, J.G.
 (Summer 2016).
 Mike Russell: Master Puzzle Solver.
 PULSE, 32-35.
-SPRING IPE DAY 2020 On February 14, 2020, the Office of Interprofessional Education hosted Spring IPE Day to foster improvement in interprofessional communication and teamwork skills within a public health emergency framework with an emphasis on community resources, policy, action planning, and population health.
+MARCH 2020 | ISSUE 4 SPRING IPE DAY 2020 On February 14, 2020, the Office of Interprofessional Education hosted Spring IPE Day to foster improvement in interprofessional communication and teamwork skills within a public health emergency framework with an emphasis on community resources, policy, action planning, and population health.
 The theme of the 2020 Spring IPE Day was Fire in the Heartland and featured public health outcomes and interprofessional action response planning associated with Texas wildfires.
 Spring IPE Day provided an opportunity for students from clinical, research, and population health programs to learn from, with, and about each other to foster improved understanding of public health and patient safety concepts within social determinants of health and interprofessional collaboration contexts.
 Spring IPE Day was held on five TTUHSC campuses with participation from all schools.
 Approximately 704 faculty, staff, pharmacy residents, and students participated in this event, indicating a 25% growth rate from 2019.
 Student outcome assessment data indicated quality improvement on all campuses with the greatest improvement in facilitators being organized, the event reflecting real-life situations encountered in practice, and the activity meeting the learning objectives.
 Planning has already begun for the 2021 Spring IPE Day, which is tentatively scheduled for February 12, 2021.